Meet the people behind the scenes.

-Karen works for VeDA part-time.
+(She/her/hers) Karen works for VeDA part-time.
 She has worked in accounting for many years in both the profit and non-profit sectors.
 Karen spends the rest of her time on her other love - painting.
-She sells her paintings on her online store and teaches painting through online videos.
+You can learn more about her art on her webiste: karenilari.com.
 She and her husband, Bill, are empty nesters with four children, three grandchildren (so far!) and one very spoiled kitty named Pooty.

-Ryan started with VeDA in 2020, and has worked in data management in the non-profit world since 2012.
-Born and raised in the Portland area, he enjoyes playing bass, watching science videos, and pushing Excel as far as he can.
+(He/him/his) Ryan joined VeDA in the spring of 2020.
+He has worked in data management in the nonprofit world since 2012.
+Born and raised in the Portland area, he enjoys playing bass guitar, watching science videos, and pushing Excel as far as he can.

 VeDA's board of directors is composed of people who have been diagnosed with one or more vestibular disorders, friends and family members of vestibular patients, and medical specialists in the vestibular field.
 Their focus is to expand awareness for vestibular disorders while improving care and treatment for patients suffering from vestibular dysfunction.

 Louise Geib, M.Ed, Interim President (Atlantic Beach, FL)

 Louise's career as a public relations consultant was derailed when she was surgically treated for a perilymph fistula.
 She currently suffers from chronic vestibular migraines.
 Louise says that she supports VeDA because, "I like how VeDA continues to evolve and embrace new tools."
 You can listen to Louise as she shares her story on VeDA's YouTube channel.

 Habib Rizk, MD, Vice President (Mount Pleasant, SC)